Janet Mock: Television and film

 Shortly after signing her book deal, Mock left her position as an editor at People.com.
 Mock went on to host TakePart Live and her own culture show, So POPular!, on Shift.
 Mock has stated, in a Q&A with Tribune Business News, that her heroes and influences have been women writers such as Zora Neale Hurston, Maya Angelou, Alice Walker, and Toni Morrison.
 While taping So POPular!, she continued to work with MSNBC as a guest host for the Melissa Harris-Perry show, host of the Global Citizen Festival, and covered the White House Correspondence Dinner's red carpet for Shift.
 She is also a special correspondent for Entertainment Tonight.
+In 2015, she appeared in the independent documentary film Coming Out.

 On December 5, 2016, "The Trans List" aired on HBO.
 The film was produced by Mock along with director Timothy Greenfield-Sanders.
 Mock also interviewed the cast, which features eleven prominent transgender figures: Laverne Cox, Miss Major Griffin-Gracy, Buck Angel, Kylar Broadus, Caroline Cossey, Shane Ortega, Alok Vaid-Menon, Nicole Maines, Bamby Salcedo, Amos Mac and Caitlyn Jenner.

 The television show Pose premiered on June 3, 2018, on FX.
 Mock is a writer, director, and producer on the show, and is the first trans woman of color hired as a writer for a TV series in history.
 It follows the lives of five trans women in the New York ballroom scene in 1987.
 Pose "looks at the juxtaposition of several segments of life and society in New York: the rise of the luxury Trump-era universe, the downtown social and literary scene, and the ball culture world."
 The series has been congratulated for casting actual trans women in trans roles and for accurately depicting a unique queer subculture.
 In 2018 Mock directed the episode of Pose titled "Love Is the Message", thus making her the first transgender woman of color to write and direct any television episode.
+However, following the final season's premiere Mock spoke up against the show's treatment of its creatives behind the scenes - taking issue with her pay and the writing.

 In 2019, Mock signed a three-year deal with Netflix giving them exclusive rights to her TV series and a first-look option on feature film projects; this made her the first openly transgender woman of color to secure a deal with a major content company.

 In November 2021, Mock was set to direct The International Sweethearts of Rhythm for Sony Pictures.